helium/HIP/0000-helium-educational-lns.md

 To achieve this, we propose configuring the Helium Packet Router in such a way that it reports the packets, but the Packet Verifier ignores packets attributed to the Foundation Type 6 NetID.
 This configuration is crucial to ensure that data transfer through the free service is not rewarded to Hotspots, thus eliminating the incentive for exploitation, while maintaining metrics and insight.

 In addition, the LNS will be set up with specific operational rules to further safeguard network operations.
-Initially, devices will be allowed to operate on the LNS for one week.
-Following this, they will be automatically removed and blocked from the service for two weeks.
+Initially, devices will be allowed to operate on the LNS for one day.
+Following this, they will be automatically removed and blocked from the service for one week.
 This measure is designed to prevent continuous use of the network by a single user or device, thereby discouraging attempts to use this free service to exploit network coverage available on Helium.
 It also reinforces the utility of the Helium network for deployment-based use cases.

 The presence of a closely managed free route in the ecosystem introduces numerous opportunities including but not limited to: interactive educational materials, coverage mapping platforms, and other initiatives.